zircomars/kali-linux-harjoitus-teema/Kali linux/kaikkiHarjoitukset/webApp-attackTeory2.md

 DIRB will identify some interesting directories on the server but it can be customized to search for specific directories, use a custom dirctionaires for a set custom cookies or header on each request and ect much more.

-This command searching the web sites www.megacorpone.com will supply arguments as the URL to scan, -r to scan non-recursively, and -z 10 to add 10 a millisecond delay to each requests.

 ```
 ┌──(kali㉿kali)-[~]
 └─$ dirb ?